 - 1. A bachelor's degree from an accredited college or university. - 2.
 A valid teaching certificate/license.
-This is not required of License + Master's, Leadership in Higher Education or Educational Technology applicants. - 3.
-An undergraduate cumulative grade point average of 3.0 (on a four point scale) in the last two years (60 semester hours) of study. - 4.
+This is not required of License + Master's, M.A.Ed. in Science or Math, Leadership in Higher Education or Educational Technology applicants. - 3.
 Two letters of recommendation (one for school partnership candidates) from former professors, principals, supervisors, or other persons qualified to estimate the applicant's ability to successfully complete graduate study in education.
+Superintendent candidates need one letter of recognition from a superintendent or designee holding a superintendent's license. - 4.
+An undergraduate cumulative grade point average of 3.0 (on a four-point scale).

-Applicants with less than a 3.0 GPA, but not lower than 2.75 may be considered for admission based on the basis of an acceptable score on the Miller's Analogies Test (MAT).
+Applicants with less than a 3.0 GPA, but not lower than 2.75 may be considered for admission upon completion of an interview with one or more Department of Education faculty member(s).